This is an Atkins "Round Top" #2 shelf clock, circa 1873, inside what's known in our family as the "clock hanger."

 Gingerbread is a colloquial description for this kind of clock.
 They're sometimes called kitchen clocks.
 All of the ones I've seen have that broad base so they can stand on a tabletop, and they have a hanger on the back so they can be mounted on a wall.

 This one is a New Haven but I haven't been able to locate any other info on it.
 It bears a strong resemblance to my Gilbert Citizen, and from what I've seen, the styling on this clock was popular around the first decade of the 20th century.
-Doesn't run, but I'm hoping it doesn't require much work.
-It is complete, and the only serious defect that I can see is the dial face, which is mostly gone.
+Replaced the face, bushed both sides for the escape wheel gear.
+Currently running.
+I'm going to let it settle in and then I'll go over the case with some wood cleaner and polish.

 Another tambour clock with an unknown German movement.
 This one runs, though it's difficult to regulate.
 If I can keep it with 10 minutes a week I consider myself lucky. (picture to come)